animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 }
 ```

-Use the `@EnableGemfireFunctionExecutions` along with 1 of the Function
+Use the `@EnableGemfireFunctionExecutions` along with one of the Function
 calling annotations: `@OnMember`, `@OnMembers`, `@OnRegion`, `@OnServer`
 and `@OnServers`.